the-reefshark/tp/docs/DeveloperGuide.md

 * `SearchCommand#execute()` - Executes the search command.
 * `ModelManager#updateFilteredBugList(Predicate<Bug>)` - Filters internal data storage via its argument `Predicate<Bug>`

-Given below is an example usage scenario and how the edit tag feature behaves at each step.
+Given below is an example usage scenario and how the search feature behaves at each step.
 Step 1.
 The user launches the application for the first time.
 The `KanBugTracker` will be initialized with the initial kanbug tracker state.

 Step 2.
 The user executes `add n/Ui bug d/Displays wrongly the information s/todo t/Ui.java` command to add a new bug to the kanbug tracker.
 A new bug with the following information is added: